 Immune Protection and Vaccine Development

-In our work regarding immune protection against various pathogens, a number of our ID faculty and faculty associated with the National Emerging Infectious Diseases Laboratory (NEIDL) are interested in the development of vaccines to protect against human pathogens.
+In our work regarding immune protection against various pathogens, a number of our ID faculty and are interested in the development of vaccines to protect against human pathogens.
 Moreover, much work is being performed to try to optimize vaccine efficacy via the use of immune adjuvants and various methods of immunizations, based on our knowledge of innate immune responses.

 Igor Kramnik, MD, PhD (NEIDL/Pulmonary)